 Latency refers to the delay users experience as data makes a round trip through the network.
 If the latency of your network is high, the network will feel less responsive and be slower to react to your requests.
-We measure Latency Experience in milliseconds, and it represents the typical delay a user experiences when connecting across an operator’s 3G and 4G networks.
-It is calculated as a weighted average of the individual 3G and 4G latencies based on the proportion of time typical users spend connected to each.
+We measure Latency Experience in milliseconds, and it represents the typical delay a user experiences when connecting across an operator’s networks.

 All of our download, upload and latency speed tests are run on content delivery networks (CDNs) that host the most popular internet destinations (not on dedicated testing servers where requests might follow a different route to normal traffic or indeed be prioritized in a way that isn’t representative), helping us to accurately understand typical user experience.